airshipit/shipyard/doc/source/CLI.rst

   Retrive the documents that have been loaded into Shipyard since the prior commit.
 If no documents have been loaded into the buffer for this collection, this will return an empty response (default)

+\--cleartext-secrets
+  Returns cleartext secrets in encrypted documents, otherwise those values are redacted.
+Only impacts returned documents, not lists of documents.

 Sample
 ^^^^^^